-My today´s work as an artist is based on two sources:
+My work today as an artist is based on two sources:

-First, as a young draftsman I followed an apprenticeship as a ceramic artist with focus on sculpture.
+Firstly, as a young draftsman I followed an apprenticeship as a ceramic artist with a particular focus on sculpture.

-After that, my interest in art therapy methods led to training as a practitioner in psychotherapy, with a great affinity to Far Eastern forms of meditation.
+After that my interest in art therapy methods led to my training as a practitioner in psychotherapy with a great emphasis on far eastern forms of meditation.

-The influence of Japanese ink art made for me the "Enso", in the technique of "Hitsuzendo", the central theme: in the Hitsuzendo powerful traces of ink arise from the meditation in a dynamic process synchronously to the exhalation.
+The influence of Japanese ink art made for me the "Enso", in the technique of "Hitsuzendo", the central theme.
+In the Hitsuzendo powerful traces of ink arise from meditation in a dynamic process in synchronization with the body´s exhalation.
 The Enso (jap.; eng. circle) is a classic symbol of Zen.
 It represents life and the constant search for unattainable perfection.
-The only way to accomplish life is death: everything being alive and everything that comes from life is "not perfect."
+The only way to perfect life is death; everything alive and everything coming from life is "not perfect."

-From its original context, I freed the Enso and I use it as a medium to interpret existential themes.
-In the connection with the "unachievability of perfection" leads me the question:
+From its original context, I freed the Enso and now use it as a medium to interpret existential themes.
+The concept of the "unachievability of perfection" leads me to the question: